Supply Chain Master Data

 SCMD Domains and Interconnections

-Supply Chain Master Data is not a single database; it is a function that is impacted by how different data domains are managed.
+Supply Chain Master Data is not a single database; but it is a function that is impacted by how different data domains are managed.

 Each domain represents a specific operational entity, but its usefulness lies in how it connects with others.